...

 As the building material was from a school, the exterior of the ryokan resonates with the primary schools back in the good old days!

-From April to October, at the front gate, there are tubs with onsen in them for anyone who wants to rejuvenate themselves from all that traveling (=゚ω゚)ノ.
+From April to October, foot spa at the front gate is open for anyone who wants to rejuvenate themselves from all that traveling (=゚ω゚)ノ.

 Hot Spring at Ōkama Onsen